-\ You can't claim for these items if the expenditure is already included in body corporate fees and charges.
+^{} You cannot claim for these items if the expenditure is already included in body corporate fees and charges.

 OTHER TAX CONSIDERATIONS

 CAPITAL GAINS TAX

 You may make a capital gain or capital loss when you sell (or otherwise cease to own) a rental property that you acquired after 19 September 1985.